FAIR-by-Design-Methodology/CLARIN-Training/resources/2nd Session/06 Quallity assurance/quality_assurance.md

 ## Self-check QA

+??? tip "Go through the QA checklists"

+    In Skills4EOSC T2.4 has developed a number of QA checklists that you and your external reviewer need to go through so that you can ensure high-quality learning materials.

 The final goal of the FAIR-by-Design instructional design process is to create FAIR learning materials for both learners and instructors.
 Therefore, it is imperative that you first go through a self-check phase to ensure everything is as intended.
-For these purposes you can use the [QA guidelines and checklists developed by T2.4](https://doi.org/10.5281/zenodo.8305482).
+For these purposes you can use the [QA guidelines and checklists developed by Skills4EOSC](https://doi.org/10.5281/zenodo.8305482).

 ![checklist icon](./attachments/checklist-1622517_1280.png){: style="height:200px;"}